 - There is a LIMIT of TWELVE players listed on a team’s roster.

 - Players are allowed to be listed and play on more than one team/roster within their division.
 At no time are teams allowed to pick up regular players from other teams within the same division for league/playoff play UNLESS the player is on the team’s roster OR is approved by the opposing team’s captain prior to the start of the set/match.

 - Players are allowed to be on more than one team roster outside of their division as well however these teams must be within one division level of each other.
 For example, a player currently on a roster for a Coed A division team is allowed to be on the roster on a Coed Advanced Modified OR a Coed B division team (one division up and one division down) but are NOT allowed to play on a Coed C division team (which would be TWO divisions down from Coed A).

-- Advanced level players are never allowed to be on a team roster in “B or C” and if we have an ADVANCED MODIFIED division then advanced players cannot play in the “A” division/level, they must play only in the Advanced Modified division.
+- Advanced level players are not be allowed to be on a team roster in “B or C” without prior our prior approval and if we have an ADVANCED MODIFIED division then recognized advanced players cannot play in the “A” division/level, they must play only in the Advanced Modified division.
 The determination of an advanced level player or any exceptions to the rule will be at the discretion of the Directors.